SEPTEMBER 23rd- 27th, 2020

 Grief, Dying and Loss - Live Demonstration Interview

 Lorraine's work is highlighted through a Live Demonstration Re-membering Interview.
 After the Live interview Stephen 'supervises' Lorraine work by asking questions about the questions she asked in the Live demonstration.

 BONUS FOLLOW-UP DAY

 SATURDAY OCTOBER 3RD, 8:15 AM – 10:45 AM

 Foundations and Fundamentals of Narrative Therapy Practice - Recap

-Stephen engages participants to review and discuss the wide range of therapeutic ideas and practices learned over the past week.
-This is the time for participants to discuss what they learned, the specific ideas and practices stood out, and to raise any questions regarding the fundamental narrative therapy practices of 1) Relational externalizing, 2) Re-authoring values, 3) Re-membering conversations, 4) Categories and crafting questions, 5) The absent but implicit, and 6) Double listening.
+David & Stephen engage participants in an interactive learning review of therapeutic ideas and practices learned over the five-day Foundations training.
+This is the time for participants to discuss what they learned, the specific ideas and practices that stood out, and to raise any questions regarding fundamental narrative therapy practices.

 Awarding VSNT Narrative Therapy Intensive Participant Training Certificates.